What we believe at Life-everlasting

 - Following death, the body will be resurrected – either to judgement and everlasting punishment in hell or to everlasting life with God the Father.

-- All people have a choice of accepting this atoning sacrifice of Christ.
+- All people have a choice of accepting this atoning sacrifice of Christ through faith.

 - A person believing on the Lord Jesus Christ is born again, or in other terms, regenerated, which is imparts new life.
 A person ‘born again’ cannot lose his or her salvation because the Holy Spirit from that time forth dwells within the born-again person and seals them against judgement.
 Furthermore, such a person is adopted as a child into God’s family – for this reason Christians refer to God as ‘Father’.

 - Faith is demonstrated in our works - what we do and say.
-This is called the fruit of a Christian; therefore a Christian earnestly seeks to do God’s bidding and carry out his work.
+This is called the fruit of a Christian, and therefore, a Christian earnestly seeks to do God’s will and obey His commands.

-- The duty of a Christian – one that is saved by believing in the Lord Jesus Christ – is to be holy, for we all are to be holy as God is holy.
-In doing so Christians will love the Lord our God, and will love those in our community and beyond (our neighbour).
-In all things the Christian desires to do the pleasure of God the Father, and it follows that a Christian sees the needs of the community and responds.
+- The duty of a Christian – one that is saved by believing on the Lord Jesus Christ – is to be holy, for we all are to be holy as God is holy.
+In all things the Christian desires to do the pleasure of God Our Father, In doing so Christians will love the Lord our God with their heart, soul and mind, and will love those in their community and beyond (our neighbour) and it follows that a Christian sees the needs of the community and responds.

 - God predestines born-again people to be conformed to the likeness of Jesus Christ, all of whom He knows in His foreknowledge (or full knowledge).
-The process of growing in the likeness of Christ is call sanctification – this is not complete until a Christian is with Christ Jesus in heaven.
-Predestination guarantees glorification of saved people – a person’s salvation is eternally secure in Christ – nothing can prevent this from occurring.
+The process of growing into the likeness of Christ is call sanctification – this is not complete until a Christian is with Christ Jesus in heaven.
+Predestination guarantees glorification of believers – a person’s salvation is eternally secure in Christ – nothing can prevent this from occurring.

 - Adam was deceived by the Devil, also called Satan, a fallen angel.
-Satan exists and with his angels he continues to plague the world.
+Satan exists and with his angels he seeks to stop God's redemptive work and plagues the world.

 - The Church is the Bride of Christ, redeemed by the blood of Christ, as a people to be gathered unto Himself.
-The Church comprises only those that personally believe that the Lord Jesus Christ is the Son of God.
-These will subsequently (after salvation) confess his name (baptism is a means to do this) and repent of their sin; this takes a life-time.
+The Church comprises Jews and Gentiles who personally believe on the Lord Jesus Christ.

 - Christ is the head of the Church – no person can substitute this.

-- Of ordinances, the Lord’s Supper is to be taken regularly by believers only, until the Lord himself comes for His Church.
+- Of ordinances, the Lord’s Supper is to be taken regularly by believers – it is not an ordinance for non-believers.
 Baptism taken in obedience is a symbol of a believer’s death and resurrection to new life; it proclaims Christ the Saviour.

 - Christ is coming soon to gather the Church unto himself – which the world will not see; the Church waits for this day called the rapture.
 This occurs at the fullness of the time, which is the time when all that are to be saved into the Church (believe in Jesus Christ), have been saved.